Use C++20's time zone support in std::chrono by default if supported.

 WLocalDateTime may no longer be necessary.
 We could look into adding overrides in the right places, so that their use can be avoided if desired.

-Updated by Roel Standaert 9 months ago
+Updated by Roel Standaert about 1 year ago

 What remains now is to automatically determine whether we can use